samuelhbne/vpn-launchpad/README.md

 ## How to remove the existing VPN server instance and the resources associated:
-`$ vlp-rm`
+`$ vlp-purge`

 ## How can I change the L2TP login credentials?
 Username, password, preshared secret, etc:
  - Modify USERS and PSK configurations in docker-sevpn/sevpn.env please
- - Run vlp-rm to destroy existing VPN server instance if any
+ - Run vlp-purge to destroy existing VPN server instance if any
  - Run vlp-build to create a new VPN server with updated login credential.

 Here's what docker-sevpn/sevpn.env looks like